robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 You may need to stop and start the `ncat` listener a few times in order to get this to work.
 If you still can't get it functioning, then as long as the packets from your smartphone appeared in Wireshark you don't need to worry.

-Once again, we can inspect your smartphone's DNS requests.
+We have now inspected your smartphone's DNS requests using both Wireshark and Netcat.
 However, your laptop *still* doesn't know how to respond to them.
 It won't send a DNS response back to your smartphone, and so your smartphone still won't be able to actually load the page you are trying to visit.
 Let's fix this and send back a DNS response, using one of netcat's fancier options.

 ## 1.3 Using Netcat to send back a DNS response

-`ncat` UDP listeners have a `—exec` option.
-You can use `—exec` to specify a command that netcat should run whenever a UDP listener receives a packet.
-Netcat feeds the contents of the packet into the `—exec` command on `stdin`, and sends back  to its original sender any output that the command writes to `stdout`.
-For example, in order to run a Python script whenever your listener receives a UDP datagram, you would run:
+`ncat` UDP listeners have a `--exec` option.
+You can use `--exec` to specify a command that netcat should run whenever a UDP listener receives a packet.
+Netcat feeds the contents of the packet into the command specific by `--exec`, on `stdin`, and sends back to the packet's original sender any output that the command writes to `stdout`.
+For example, in order to run a Python script whenever your listener receives a UDP packet, you would run:

 ```
 sudo ncat -nluvvv --keep-open --exec "/usr/bin/python /PATH/TO/THE/SCRIPT.py" 53
 ```

-Let's use this powerful tool to respond to to your smartphone's DNS requests.
+Let's use `--exec` to respond to to your smartphone's DNS requests.
 Save the following Python script onto your laptop.

 ```
 import sys